jmarron7/jesusmarron.com-v2/src/content/posts/2025-02-19-odin-boids-simulation.md

 title: 'How I Created a Boids Simulation in Odin and Raylib'
 slug: 'odin-boids-simulation'
 date: '2025-02-19'
-tldr: 'Web dev has been boring.
-I wanted to learn about Odin and Raylib.
-The math part to find angles for triangles was the hardest part and required some research.
+tldr: "Web dev has been boring so I wanted to build something to help me learn about Odin and Raylib.
+The math part to find the vertices for triangles was the hardest part and required some research.
 The Odin and Raylib portions were simple enough to figure out as I worked on the project.
-Learning new things is fun.'
+Learning new things is fun and sometimes it's just what you need when you're in a rut."
 tags: ['odin', 'raylib', 'simulation']
 ---